Pisit-Janthawee/ML-RecommendationSystem-SteamGame/README.md

 ## Overview & Objective:

 **Overview**:
-In this project, we will be working with a dataset containing information about different Steam games, including their attributes such as release date, developer, genres, and user ratings.
-By utilizing natural language processing (NLP) techniques,
+In this project, we will be working with a dataset containing information about different Steam games, including their attributes such as name, developer, genres, category, steam tags, and description of the game.
+By utilizing natural language processing (NLP) techniques to normalize these text data for feeding to Vectorizer the result can be used to find similarity values. and recommend!

 **Objective**:
 to suggest games based on their similarities with the user's preferences.